 Just eight years ago it cost $10 million to sequence human DNA: now the same application costs just $1000.
 This is a classic example of how the explosion in computing computer is driving down costs and enabling companies to reinvent themselves, says futurist Gerd Leonhard.
-Speaking at Orange Business Services’ customer event Hello World 2015 in Italy, Leonard insisted that digital transformation is inevitable.
+Speaking at Orange Business’ customer event Hello World 2015 in Italy, Leonard insisted that digital transformation is inevitable.

 He took the example of the music industry and how digital transformation has turned the business on its head.
 “Software is eating the world.
 Everything that used to be hardware is now software.
 People are no longer buying physical music and because the music business was slow to react they lost 70% of their revenue.”

 And of course it isn’t just the music industry that is undergoing change – transformation affects virtually everyone.
 “Just like publishers are transcending the idea of selling content, digital transformation forces every leading incumbent to transcend the products and services that are certain to become a commodity,” said Leonhard.